gregs1104/pgbench-tools/README.md

 ============

-* On Solaris, where the benchwarmer script calls tail it may need to use /usr/xpg4/bin/tail instead
+* On Solaris, where the benchwarmer script calls tail it may need to use `/usr/xpg4/bin/tail` instead

 TODO: Planned features
 =======================

-* The client+scale data table used to generate the 3D report would be useful to generate in tabular text format as well.
+* The client+scale data table used to generate the 3D report would be useful to generate in tabular text format as well (not a priority).
 * Graphs for buffers/checkpoints throughtout
 * Fix the static number of scales/clients for rates_webreport
 * Fix zombie files when crash of bench on OS-stats processes